Tallow vs. Lard (and a Bit of Suet) Differences, Benefits & Uses

 • Bird food

-Other than the kitchen, tallow can also be used to make bird food.
-To make a tallow bird feeder, it can be used alone or just can be mixed with other bird feeders.
-Peanut butter can also be used and mixed with an equal amount of birdseed.
+Peanut butter can also be mixed with an equal amount of birdseed.
 Such food can be prepared, and containers filled with them can be kept in trees for the birds.

-During winter, bird food made up of suet is an excellent food source that birds can have, where other food sources are scarce, as it is a food source with high energy.
+During winter, bird food made up of suet is an excellent food source that birds can have where other food sources are scarce, as it is a food source with high energy.

 • Tallow is used in making soap and candles as well.